 - Minimizes surprises (or project failure) attributed to not having the right resources in place.

-What Business Problems Do We Solve?
+What Business Problems Do We Solve with Team Wheel?

 It’s not uncommon for projects to start before all the required resources are available.
 This tool is simple to construct, but provides the platform for making risk based decisions around staffing, and then clearly communicating how the gaps will be mitigated and resolved.
 It’s an effective communications tool for large companies that have a high number of stakeholders.
 This graphic can ensure all stakeholders that their interests are being represented on a program, and give the entire team a consistent methodology to see resourcing gaps.
 It is also extensible for companies that reach outside of the corporate walls to create project teams.